Jan 2025

 16. The Hull must be free of serious osmosis.

-17. The Rigging and sails should be in good condition – if the standing rigging is more than 10 years old – we will replace with Dynema.
+17. The Rigging and sails should be in good condition – if the standing rigging is more than 10 years old – we will replace.

 18. Traditional slab reef mainsail - Jiffy Reefing.